nedmayo/Zillow-Estimator-Game/README.md

 In Development

-Multi-round guessing game based around home price estimation.
+Multi-round home price estimation game.
+Compete against yourself and friends on properties all across the world.
 Data sourced through a Zillow API.